Does Phobos look as if it is a pile of rubble, or does it look like a battered 500 million year old metallic hulk? Photograph NASA

 by Phil Hall

-Brandenburg models two large air-burst events (no large craters at the sites) cantered over Acidalia Planitia (near Cydonia Mensa) and Utopia Planum (near Galaxias Chaos)—regions with surface features some interpret as possible archaeological ruins.
 Yields are estimated in the range of billions of megatons, sufficient to alter the planet’s climate, strip atmosphere, and create global effects.
-Brandenburg links this to the Cydonian Hypothesis (the idea of artificial structures at Cydonia, such as the Face on Mars and nearby pyramids).
-He argues the explosions targeted or occurred near these sites, implying a “planetary nuclear massacre.”
-This ties into Fermi’s Paradox: the apparent silence of the cosmos may be explained by the danger of intelligent civilisations being wiped out, with Mars as a nearby warning.
+Brandenburg links this to the idea that there were artificial structures at Cydonia, such as the Face on Mars and nearby pyramids.
+He argues the explosions targeted these sites, implying a planetary nuclear massacre.
+This connects to the idea that the apparent silence of the cosmos may be explained by the danger of rival growing intelligent civilisations being wiped out, with Mars as a warning to Earth.

 Metal Phobos